AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 - **AVX-16450** - Addressed issues with CloudN registration in some scenarios.
 - **AVX-16486** - Improved IPSec performance on high latency links.
 - **AVX-16494** - Performance optimization in monitoring IPSec states.
-- **AVX-16496** - When upgrading a standalone CloundN implementation:
+- **AVX-16496** - When upgrading a standalone CloudN implementation:

   - For CloudN versions < 6.5.2613: Full outbound access on TCP ports 80 and 443 on CloudN Management is required.
-  - For CloudN versions >= 6.5.2613:  Please follow the `Internet Acces <https://docs.aviatrix.com/HowTos/CloudN_insane_mode.html#internet-access>`_ instructions.
+  - For CloudN versions >= 6.5.2613:  Please follow the `Internet Access <https://docs.aviatrix.com/HowTos/CloudN_insane_mode.html#internet-access>`_ instructions.
 For a list of required FDQNs, please see `Required Access for External Sites <https://aviatrix.zendesk.com/hc/en-us/signin?return_to=https%3A%2F%2Faviatrix.zendesk.com%2Fhc%2Fen-us%2Farticles%2F4417312119437-Aviatrix-Products-Access-to-external-FQDN-required>`_.

 - **AVX-17027** - The UI upgrade progress bar getting stuck at 99% during standalone CloudN upgrade.
-- **AVX-17302** - Secondary cidrs in OCI VCN not advertised to Transit Gateway.
+- **AVX-17302** - Secondary CIDRs in OCI VCN not advertised to Transit Gateway.
 - **AVX-17420** - If the account is deleted or deactivated from AWS, VPC attachment from AWS TGW is getting deleted.
 You must manually clean up all blackhole routes (RFC1918 or customized routes) on AWS.
 - **AVX-17432** - For route based, unmapped S2C, when the connection is down, the routes for the remote CIDRs are still associated with the connection, i.e. the routes are not removed.
 - **AVX-17512** - Addressed an issue in NAT programming on Spoke-HA when sync-to-ha is enabled.